davidelgas/davidelgas.github.io/index.md

 - Description of Project 4.
 - [Link to Project 4](https://github.com/davidelgas/project4)

-### Project 5: The impact of data issues in understanding homelessness in LA
+### Project 5: Leveraing Data Science to understand socioeconomic factors on Homelessness in LA
 - Description of Project 5.
 - [Link to Project 5](https://github.com/davidelgas/project5)